jsimplicio/jsimplicio.github.io/_posts/2017-5-30-dscout-mission-testing-testing-research-questions-before-launching-to-participants.md

 title:  "dscout mission testing"
 date:   2017-5-30
 categories: product design
-subtitle: "Testing research questions before launching a project"
+subtitle: "Testing research questions before launching to participants"
-tags: ["wireframes", "prototyping",
+tags: ["software development"]
-"agile software development", "user interface design"]
 ---

 Before launching their research project, researchers now can make sure they have crafted a good mission, and ensure they can get to insightful answers.
 All of this is now capable by using the "Test" feature inside the Mission Builder.